roman-aguilera/Masters-Project/README.md

 ## Motivation & Problem Statement

 This project addresses the challenge of designing controllers for high-dimensional robotic systems while ensuring computational tractability.
 Discretizing the robot’s state space (e.g., a 3-link robotic arm) leads to an exponential increase in possible states, making brute-force methods impractical due to memory and time constraints.
+We overcome this by creating a mesh and using first principles to determine limits on the reachable state space set.

 ## Key Methods